kannangce/7-languages-in-7-weeks/ruby/day-2/practice/notes.md

 - Array can be used as matrix with `transpose`
 - As Stack with `push` and `pop`.
 - As queue with `append` and `shift`.
-- As matrix with supported functions like `transpose`.
 - As set by calling `uniq` and supported functions like `union`.